pashabitz/coursera-getdata011/README.md

 The function *loaddata* loads raw data from a given subdirectory ("test" or "train"), keeping only variables that are an average or a standard deviation, into a data frame.
 It then adds to the data frame the activity name and the subject.

 The function *runanalysis* uses the above function to load both test and train data from the two respective subdirectories and combines the two data frames.
 Then, it creates a new data frame, grouped by subject and activity.
 Finally, it creates a summary data frame, taking the average of every variable, for each subject and activity.

+The file tidy.txt included here is the result of calling write.table on the output of runanalysis.